hsm207/cb-trading/README.md

 # Usage

-Execute the notebooks in the [noteboks](notebooks) folder in the sequence named (01, 02, 03, etc) to install dependencies, build and compare strategies, etc.
+Execute the notebooks in the [notebooks](notebooks) folder in the sequence named (01, 02, 03, etc) to install dependencies, build and compare strategies, etc.

 # Prerequisites